deeesp/deeesp.github.io/_posts/2020-08-27-DL-Activation-Functions.md

 ### `nn.PReLU()` 관련된 질문들

 <!--

-- Why would we want the same value of $a$ for all channels?-->
+- Why would we want the same value of $a$ for all channels?

-    > Different channels could have different $a$.
+- Different channels could have different $a$.
 You could use $a$ as a parameter of every unit.
 It could be shared as a feature map as well.

 -->